Academy ›

 7 min · text · Beginner

 Every guru tells you to start in the US because "the market is bigger."
-Most AU dropshippers should start at home.
-The reasons are shipping, payment processing, ad cost, and the fact that you actually understand the customer.
+The smarter question is: which market gives you the best unit economics on day one?
+The answer depends on shipping, payment processing, ad cost, and customer proximity.
 Here is the bias-free comparison.

 The three markets that matter for an English-speaking operator